Quasi-factorization and Multiplicative Comparison of Subalgebra-Relative Entropy: Technical Proofs and Calculations

-Here we show an alternate proof of Proposition \ref{prop:mlsimerge} for the self-adjoint case that does not rely on Fisher information.
-While the proof is more involved, this technique gives some intuition that might be useful in developing further techniques. \begin{proof}[Proof of Proposition \ref{prop:mlsimerge}] We start by writing $\Phi^t(\rho) = \Phi^\tau(\rho')$, where $\tau < t$, and $\rho' = \Phi^{t - \tau}(\rho)$.
+Here we show a proof of Proposition \ref{prop:mlsimerge} that does not rely on Fisher information.
+While the proof is more involved, this version gives some intuition that might be useful in future work.
+To facilitate this proof, we recall a continuity bound for subalgebra-relative entropy and its weighted generalizations.
 Let